kaplanoah/svg_generator/README.md

 ## Planned features

 - load a specific diagram function by passing an index or function name in the query string
-- generate and display the dictionary of data for settings to copy
 - make old diagrams compatible with new version
 - testing and error messages